HTTP-RPC/Kilo/README.md

     @Template("orderitems.html")
     public List<Object> getPurchaseOrderItems(int orderID) { ... }

-it might simply return a list similar to the following:
+it might return a list similar to the following:

     [
       {